sfosc/sfosc/content/business-models/free-software-island.md

 Yes.
-The only risks in this model are that it only affirms the rights of the community within the island itself - it may result in the creation of more proprietary software, outside the communities sphere of influence.
+The only risks in this model are that it only affirms the rights of the community within the island itself - it may result in the creation of more proprietary software, outside the community's sphere of influence.